jboonstra/biblesearch_api_docs/tags.md

 Returns all, site-wide tags.

-*Please note:* This request for all tags *will not* include their verses.
+*Please note:* This request for all tags *will not* include their verse references.

 ### GET /user/tags.xml

 Returns a list of tags for your user.

-*Please note:* This request for all tags *will not* include their verses.
+*Please note:* This request for all tags *will not* include their verse references.

 ## Show